Missouri governor says state's intent to close only abortion clinic not political

 "The state has not taken any action regarding Planned Parenthood's license in St. Louis," Parson told a Wednesday news conference.
 "This is not an issue about the pro-life issue at all ...
 They should have to meet the same standards."

-Planned Parenthood's lawsuit, which asks a judge to stop the state from revoking its license, said that clinic officials are at an impasse with public health officials over interviews with physicians who are not employees of Planned Parenthood and have not agreed to be interviewed.
+Planned Parenthood's lawsuit, which asks a judge to stop the state from revoking its license, said clinic officials are at an impasse with public health officials over interviews with doctors who are not employees of Planned Parenthood and have not agreed to be interviewed.

 Anti-abortion activists say this year's wave of legislation is intended to prompt the newly installed 5-4 conservative majority on the Supreme Court to overturn the 1973 Roe v.
-Wade decision that established a woman's right to terminate her pregnancy.
+Wade decision on abortion rights.

+On Wednesday, Louisiana's House of Representatives was due to vote on a bill banning abortions after the fetus has a detectable heartbeat, around eight weeks into pregnancy.
+The bill stands out from other such bills passed this year in Georgia, Ohio and Mississippi in that it was sponsored by a Democrat and the state's Democratic governor, John Bel Edwards, has indicated that he would sign it.

 (Reporting by Gabriella Borter; Editing by Scott Malone and Grant McCool)